Description

 Make a Tiny Grief Book – A Book Arts Workshop

-In this hands-on workshop, participants will learn to bind tiny “grief books.”
-The books and their content are pre-designed and pre-printed for the workshop, with text adapted (with acknowledgment) from How to Go On Living When Someone You Love Dies by Therese Rando, and beautiful original art created and donated specifically for the books by local watercolorist Maggie Orion.
-Each book fits in the palm of your hand.
-To see pictures of finished books, visit the Little Grief Book Project’s website.
+In this hands-on workshop, participants will learn to bind little “grief books,” pocket-sized tomes containing text adapted (with acknowledgment) from How to Go On Living When Someone You Love Dies by Therese Rando (Bantam Books, 1991), and beautiful original art created and donated specifically for the books by local watercolorist Maggie Orion.
+To see examples of finished books, visit the Grief Book Project’s website.
+No previous bookbinding experience is needed, and all materials are prepared and provided for you.

 What You’ll Learn:

-- Bookbinding Basics: How to fold, stitch, and bind a small hard-cover book using simple tools.
+- Bookbinding Basics: How to fold, kettle stitch, and assemble a small hard-cover book using simple tools.

 What You’ll Create:

-- At least one tiny grief book, each 2.6″ x 2″, with the option to make more in the extra time
+- At least one little grief book, 2.6″ x 2″, with the option to make more in the extra time

 Class Details: